 Considerations before hiring international employees

-Before hiring in other countries, take these factors into consideration to increase your chances of hiring success.
+Before hiring in other countries, consider these factors to increase your chances of hiring success.

 Labor laws and compliance